 Illinois Monetary Awards Program (MAP) Grant

 Illinois Monetary Awards Program (MAP) Grant—This program provides over $4 million annually to Millikin Students.
-The grant assists Illinois residents who attend Illinois postsecondary institutions.
+The grant assists Illinois residents who attend Illinois post-secondary institutions.
 Eligibility is determined by the Illinois Student Assistance Commission (ISAC) based on FAFSA information and a prescribed formula set annually.
 For maximum award eligibility, a student must be enrolled in 15 credit hours.
 The award will be adjusted if the student is enrolled in less than 15 credit hours.
-The maximum award for 2012-13 and 2013-14 is $4,720.
+The maximum award for 2015-16 is $4,720.

 Non-Need Based Grants: